lynxe585/Will-the-AI-bubble-burst-or-boom/README.md

 -   The market is asking: do current prices reflect real revenue/profit potential, or is this a new “AI Bubble” similar to Dot-com?

-This project approaches those questions from a  Financial Data Analyst perspective along three main axes:
+This project approaches those questions from a perspective along three main axes:

 -   Price vs Fundamentals – Are AI stock prices running ahead of revenue?